YifanShenSZ/C6H7N-aniline/diabatz/analysis/loop/README.md

 |     |               |               |               |  2.790631e-01|

 ## loops
-individual-x: loop around each crossing, just to make sure we get pi for the corresponding nac

-B2A2-A1B1: loop around B2A2 and A1B1 crossings, just to make sure we get pi for both nacs, since B2A2 and A1B1 crossings are unlinked
+individual-x: loop around each crossing, just to make sure we get pi for the corresponding nac; loop around B2A2 and A1B1 crossings, just to make sure we get pi for both nacs, since B2A2 and A1B1 crossings are unlinked

 single-B1B2: loop around single B1B2 crossing, then include others by gradually increasing N-H

 double-B1B2: loop around double B1B2 crossings, then include others by gradually increasing N-H

-The induced geometric phase is found for the double B1B2 + B2A2 loop, where nac23 integral deviates greatly from 2pi, and gives different values when starting from upper left, lower left, lower right, upper right corners
+The induced geometric phase is found for the double B1B2 + B2A2 loop,  where nac23 integral deviates greatly from 2pi. `double-B1B2/1.6/` further confirms the starting point dependency by starting from upper left, lower left, lower right, upper right corners